Open Education Resources

 Climate Science

-- Equivalent to 10 full days of instruction.
+• Equivalent to 5 partial days of content.

 Machine Learning